 Use caution with how you negotiate.
 You’ll probably want to avoid framing it in a way that sounds like a demand—“I need this raise, or else!”—as you should try to stay on good terms with your boss even if they say no.

-9. Don’t use information about colleagues salaries as a reason why you should get a raise.
-Avoid bringing in office gossip to your discussion.
+9. Don’t use information about colleagues’ salaries as a reason why you should get a raise.
+Avoid bringing office gossip into your discussion.
 Even if you know someone makes more money than you and you think that you deserve a salary that’s equal—or higher—it’s advisable not to mention it.
 It’s just not professional, and you never know if what you’ve heard, or overheard, is true.
-Instead, focus on your own individual experience and accomplishments and why you should get a raise in regards to your own merits, not based on what other people are getting paid.
+Instead, focus on your own individual experience and accomplishments and why you should get a raise – on your own merits, not based on what other people are getting paid.

 What to Expect After You Have Asked for a Raise